Short Interest in Hongkong Land Holdings Limited (OTCMKTS:HNGKY) Increases By 50.0%

-Hongkong Land Holdings Limited (OTCMKTS:HNGKY – Free Report) saw a significant growth in short interest during the month of June.
-As of June 15th, there was short interest totalling 1,800 shares, a growth of 50.0% from the May 31st total of 1,200 shares.
-Based on an average daily volume of 5,600 shares, the short-interest ratio is currently 0.3 days.
+Hongkong Land Holdings Limited (OTCMKTS:HNGKY – Free Report) was the recipient of a significant increase in short interest in June.
+As of June 15th, there was short interest totalling 1,800 shares, an increase of 50.0% from the May 31st total of 1,200 shares.
+Based on an average daily volume of 5,600 shares, the days-to-cover ratio is presently 0.3 days.

 Hongkong Land Trading Up 0.7 %